-Chicagoland horror fans may have missed some of the fun frights that come with the month of October, but the re figured out a way for audiences to enjoy some Halloween scares right in the comfort of their own car.
+Chicagoland horror fans may have missed some of the fun frights that come with the month of October, but the Music Box Theatre figured out a way for audiences to enjoy some Halloween scares right in the comfort of their own car.
 The theatre recently ended its month-long horror movie marathon at Chitown Movies drive-in, which may become a forerunner for the future of the movie theatre industry.

 The Music Box Theatre has a history of running a 24-hour horror movie marathon, screening hidden gems of horror, while also bringing together a diverse community of film aficionados.
 Due to the pandemic and the devastating losses theatres are experiencing, the Music Box Theatre shifted its indoor traditional marathon plans for this year’s 31 Nights of Terror film festival to ensure Chicago’s horror fans were able to enjoy some Halloween fun.